claytonblythe/deepython/content/sparkMLibReview.md

 *Normalizer* is a Transformer which transforms a dataset of Vector rows, normalizing each Vector to have unit norm.
 It takes some parameter p, which uses the p-norm used for normalization.

 *StandardScaler* transforms a dataset of Vector rows, normalizing each feature to have unit standard deviation and/or zero mean.

+*MinMaxScaler* is often used to rescale a feature to a specific range like [0,1].

+*MaxAbsScaler* transforms a dataset of Vector rows to a range of [-1,1].

+*Bucketizer* transforms a column of continous features to a column of feature buckets.

+*Imputer* is a transformer that completes missing values in a dataset, either using the mean or the median.

+## Feature Selectors
+*VectorSlicer* is a transformer that takes a feature vecotr and outputs a new feature vector with a sub-array of the original features.
+It is useful for extracting features from a vector column.

+*RFormula* selects columns specified by an R model formula, (~, ., +, etc.)

+*ChiSqSelector* uses Chi-Squared tests of independence to decide which features to use, from a fixed number of top features.

+*LSH Algorithms* like Bucketed Random Projection for Euclidian distance and MinHash for Jaccard Distance.

+## Classification and Regression
+*Logistic Regression* is supported with summary statistics, as well as multinomial logistic regression.

+*DecisionTreeClassifier* is a tree based calssification and regression model and so is *RandomForestClassificationModel* and *GBTClassificationModel*

+*MultilayerPerceptronClassifier* is a classifier based on feedforward artificial neural networks, and it consists of fully connected layers that itulize a simoid logistic function and the output layer uses a softmax function.
+The number of nodes in the output layer corresponds to the number of classes to be classified.

+*LinearSVC* is a support vector machine that represents a hyperplane or set of hyperplanes in a high or infinite dimensional space that can be used for classification, regression, or other tasks.

+*NaiveBayes* allows for simple probabilistic classifiers on applying Bayes' theorem with strong (naive) independence assumptions between the features.

+For regression problems, *LinearRegression* and *GeneralizedLinearRegression* are supported.

+*AFTSurvivalRegression* employs an Accelerated failure time (AFT) model, which is a parametric survival regression model for censored data.
+It is a log-linear model for survival analysis and is easier to parallelize.

+Other methods like ensembles of decision trees, random forest, and gradient-boosted trees are supported.

 Until next time,
 #### Clayton Blythe | *Deep Python*